 Snakes are incredibly flexible and known for slithering around, so you might think that snakes do not have bones, but nothing could be further from the truth.
 In fact, snakes have more bones than humans.

 Do snakes have bones?
 Snakes have hundreds of bones, as they are vertebrates with skeletons.
+They actually have hundreds, which is more than humans do.
 However, unlike other vertebrates, snakes have a unique skeleton that allows them to thrive with fewer body parts.
-The unique structure of their skeleton is the key factor in the strength, shape, and flexibility of a snake.

 Snake Bone Structure